ronkok/Temml/docs/administration.md

 temml.render("c = \\pm\\sqrt{a^2 + b^2}", element);
 ```

-To render in display mode, the call would look be:
+To render in display mode, the call would be:

 ```js
 temml.render("c = \\pm\\sqrt{a^2 + b^2}", element, { displayMode: true });